AdithyaKotian/AI-Decision-Experimentation-Impact-Platform/README.md

 The ML model acts strictly as a signal generator.
-All business logic and trade-offs are handled at the policy layer.
+All business logic and trade offs are handled at the policy layer.

 ---